 - Therefore we can reasonably infer that Santa is very likely not real (a likely truth inferred using inductive reasoning based on the absence of evidence).

-Here we could try to prove that it is impossible for Santa to be real, but that is aside the point.
+Here we could try to prove that it is impossible for Santa to be real, but that is aside from the point.
 The point is, once we have to prove something empirically, once we start dealing with the evidence of absence, we introduce likelihoods.

 Ultimately the Argument For Proving Negatives or Not Depends on How We Define “Prove”